gmc-norr/st2-seqdata/README.md

 --- | ---
-add_analysis_directory | Rule for adding an analysis directory to an exising NovaSeq run add_run_directory      | Rule for adding a new sequencing run directory notify_incomplete      | Rule for sending an email when an incomplete run directory is found update_analysis        | Rule for updating the state and summary for an existing analysis update_run_state       | Rule for updating the state of an existing sequencing run
+add_analysis_directory | Rule for adding an analysis directory to an exising NovaSeq run add_run_directory      | Rule for adding a new sequencing run directory add_run_qc             | Rule for adding QC data to a sequencing run notify_incomplete      | Rule for sending an email when an incomplete run directory is found update_analysis        | Rule for updating the state and summary for an existing analysis update_run_state       | Rule for updating the state of an existing sequencing run